bnb-chain/bnb-chain.github.io/docs/bc-fusion/overview.md

 # Overview

+**BNB Beacon Chain has been shut down at block height 385,251,927 since December 3, 2024.**

 BNB Beacon Chain is a blockchain developed by the BNB Chain community that implements a vision of a decentralized exchange (DEX) for digital assets.
 Besides this, Beacon Chain and BSC is a dual-chain structure: Beacon Chain helps to enhance the security of BSC as a staking and governance layer.
 With the rise of various other forms of Dex, order-book